LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-Why do programmers prefer using the dark mode? - Because light attracts bugs.
+What do you call a group of 8 Hobbits? - A Hobbyte.

 <!--joke-end-->